coreos/tectonic-docs/Documentation/install/vmware/vmware-terraform.md

 $ terraform apply ../../platforms/vmware
 ```

-Wait for `terraform apply` until all tasks complete.
-Tectonic cluster should be ready upon completion of apply command.
-If any issues arrise please check the known issues and workarounds below.
+Wait for `terraform apply` to complete all tasks.
+The Tectonic cluster should be ready upon completion of the `apply` command.
+If any issues arise see the [troubleshooting][troubleshooting] guide.

 ## Access the cluster

-The Tectonic Console should be up and running after the containers have downloaded.
-Console can be access by the DNS name configured as `tectonic_vmware_ingress_domain` in the `terraform.tfvars` variables file.
+Tectonic Console will be up and running after the containers have downloaded.
+Console can be accessed by the DNS name configured as `tectonic_vmware_ingress_domain` in the `terraform.tfvars` variables file.

-Credentials and secrets for Tectonic can be found in `/generated` folder including the CA if generated, and a kubeconfig.
+Credentials and secrets for Tectonic can be found in the `/generated` folder, including the CA (if generated) and a kubeconfig.
 Use the kubeconfig file to control the cluster with `kubectl`:

 ```
 $ export KUBECONFIG=generated/auth/kubeconfig
 $ kubectl cluster-info
 ```

-## Working with the cluster

-### Scaling Tectonic VMware clusters
+## Scaling Tectonic VMware clusters

-This document describes how to add cluster nodes to Tectonic clusters on VMware.
+Both master and worker nodes may be scaled on VMware using terraform.

-#### Scaling worker nodes
+### Scaling worker nodes

 To scale worker nodes, adjust `tectonic_worker_count`, `tectonic_vmware_worker_hostnames` and `tectonic_vmware_worker_ip` variables in `terraform.tfvars` and run: